 When you enter a command, you can type just enough characters to specify a unique string.
 The MAX TNT fills in the rest of the name automatically.
-For example, the following two commands are equivalent:
+For example, the following two commands are equivalent, as shown by their output: